-The CCD1 instructor for Fall 2021 has photometry experience with the CMOS ASI183mm but might not be able to help you with other brands or models of cameras.
+The CCD/CMOS instructor for Spring 2023 has photometry experience with the CMOS ASI183mm but might not be able to help you with other brands or models of cameras.
 The instructors will provide images for students with cameras which are not supported by the course and for users of CMOS cameras who need more experience with camera settings.

-When purchasing Johnson-Cousins photometric filters be sure that the transmission curves for your new filters resemble those shown on page 22 of the AAVSO Guide to CCD Photometry.
+When purchasing Johnson-Cousins photometric filters be sure that the transmission curves for your new filters resemble those shown on page 46 of the AAVSO Guide to CCD/CMOS Photometry.
 Also, review the AAVSO forums discussions on picking photometric filters.

 Students in CCD 1 and CCD 2 are assumed to have suitable software and know how to use it for such activities as taking, manipulating, and analyzing images.
 For photometric analysis the courses actively support the use of AAVSO’s VPhot tool.
 If you become serious about studying variable stars you are encouraged to join AAVSO and enjoy the benefits of membership.